 Jean Calvin (1509-1564) was a lawyer and a scholar from Paris who— in Geneva, Switzerland—founded the most influential branch of Protestantism.
 He was more radical than Martin Luther.
-John Calvin taught and preached in Geneva for 30 years.
+Calvin taught and preached in Geneva for 30 years.
 Despite ill health, he preached five sermons a week.
-Calvin also founded a college that soon made Geneva a great center of learning.
+He also founded a college that soon made Geneva a great center of learning.

 Capitalism owes its birth and success to the moral teachings of the Reformers, especially John Calvin.
 The Protestant work ethic—to be sober, honest, earnest, and hardworking—created the modern entrepreneur.
 Catholics, by comparison, were rather easygoing.
 Calvin taught his followers to live modestly so that they would have plenty of assets left over to give to charity.
 Calvin led by example, as he lived modestly, never owned a home, had few possessions, and refused repeated offers to increase his salary.

 Jean Calvin was a thoughtful, quiet, Catholic youth in Paris.
 He possessed a powerful and penetrating mind; and exhibited intellectual ardor and religious devotion.
 His cousin, Olivetan, had joined the Reformers, but Calvin refused at first, saying, "I will have none of your new doctrines.
 Think you that I have lived in error all of my days?"